While in Chapter 4 curves played the secondary role

 Since is monotonically increasing, there also

-exists an inverse function that expresses the parameter
+exists an inverse function that expresses the parameter in terms of the signed arc length

 .
 Its derivative is, of course, given by